Jurii24/Modern-bakery/README.md

 Responsive landing page for a bakery, built from Figma design.

+Built with focus on semantic HTML, clean SCSS structure, and responsive design.

 ## Features
 - Responsive layout (mobile, tablet, desktop)
 - SCSS